syanrun/NFLForecast/readme.md

-Train data based on team records from the NFL 2020-2021 Season and NFL 2021-2022 season to create a model to predict team records in the 2022-2023 season
+Train data based on team records and roster ratings from the NFL 2020-2021 Season and NFL 2021-2022 season to create a model to predict team records in the 2022-2023 season

 Roster Ranking Source:
 7/1/2022: